TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion

 \subsection{Hierarchical Clustering with TreeVAE}

-The first part of TreeDiffusion involves an adapted version of the Tree Variational Autoencoder (TreeVAE) by \cite{manduchi_tree_2023}.
-TreeVAE is a generative model that learns to hierarchically separate data into clusters via a latent tree structure.
-During training, the model dynamically grows a binary tree structure of stochastic variables, $\gT$.
-The process begins with a tree composed of a root node and two child nodes and it optimizes the corresponding ELBO over a fixed number of epochs.
+The first part of TreeDiffusion involves a Tree Variational Autoencoder (TreeVAE) \cite{manduchi_tree_2023}.
+TreeVAE is a generative model that learns to hierarchically separate data into clusters through a latent tree structure.
+During training, the model dynamically grows a binary tree structure of stochastic variables.
+The process begins with a simple tree composed of a root and two child nodes, and it optimizes the corresponding ELBO over a fixed number of epochs.
 Afterward, the tree expands by adding two child nodes to an existing leaf node, prioritizing nodes with the highest assigned sample count to promote balanced leaves.
 This expansion continues iteratively, training only the subtree formed by the new leaves while freezing the rest of the model.
 This process repeats until the tree reaches a predefined depth or leaf count, alternating between optimizing model parameters and expanding the tree structure.